Freeman on the land movement: Detaxer movement (1998)

 In 1999, after he was charged with assaulting a police officer, Warman attempted to use these pseudo-legal arguments to assert that the Provincial Court of British Columbia did not have jurisdiction over him in R v Warman (2000) BCPC 0022.
 On denying Warman's appeal, the British Columbia Court of Appeal noted that his arguments were based on a rejection of state and judicial authority.

 Warman, who died in 2017, was emulated by several other "gurus".
-Some Detaxer methods relied on technical loopholes, and were occasionnally successful in doing so, while others attacked the taxation authority itself.
+Some Detaxer methods relied on technical loopholes, and were occasionally successful in doing so, while others attacked the taxation authority itself.
 One "guru" who enjoyed particular notoriety was Russell Porisky, who operated an organization known as the Paradigm Education Group.
 Porisky promoted Detaxer theories via multilevel marketing strategies, making them more broadly accessible to the public.
 Porisky's concept was that people could avoid paying taxes by declaring themselves a "natural person" rather than taxpayers.
 His method relied on combining the definition of a "person" in section 248(1) of the Canadian income tax Act with the strawman theory.
 Porisky was first convicted of tax evasion in 2012.
 In 2016, he was sentenced to five and a half years in prison and ordered to pay C$259,482 in fines for tax evasion and for having counselled others to commit fraud.

 The Detaxer movement went through a decline after 2008, due to the repeated failure of its concepts in courts.
-As of 2016, the last "guru" actively teaching Detaxer theories is David Kevin Lindsay, a serial litigant who participated in hundred of court cases as a plaintiff or as an "agent" acting on behalf of others.
+As of 2016, the last "guru" actively teaching Detaxer theories was David Kevin Lindsay, a serial litigant who participated in hundreds of court cases as a plaintiff or as an "agent" acting on behalf of others.
 In 2010, Lindsay unsuccessfully argued before the Supreme Court of British Columbia that he should not be paying taxes because he was not a "person" as defined by the Income Tax Act but "a full liability free will flesh and blood living man".
 Linsday's own failure in court eroded his status as a pseudolaw guru.
 In 2016, Lindsay complained that Canadian pseudolaw affiliates and gurus had become too influenced by US concepts.
 During the COVID-19 pandemic, Lindsay re-emerged as a leader of anti-mask and anti-lockdown protests in British Columbia.